Jot sticky notes, sketch, and draw on screenshots with your pen in the Windows Ink Workspace.

 When you're done, share it , copy it , or save it .

-Open screen sketch and draw on whatever you're doing on your PC at that moment, or resume a previous screen sketch.
-All sketchpad tools are here, from Stencils to line width to sharing and exporting.
+Open Snip & Sketch and draw on whatever you're doing on your PC at that moment, or open a previous image.
+All sketchpad tools are in Snip & Sketch, from Stencils to line width to sharing and exporting.

 To open the Windows Ink Workspace when you click the shortcut button on your pen, go to Settings to customize what the button does.
 You can even set the workspace to open when your PC is locked.